Median minutes fromcreated_atto the first admin reply (statistics.time_to_admin_reply), grouped by the team a conversation is assigned to.

 Reconciling against the vendor’s own dashboard

 Where to look in Intercom’s own dashboard: Open Reports → Team performance (or Reports → Conversations and add a Team breakdown).
 Intercom’s “Median time to first response” metric is the closest equivalent.
 You can also see per-team backlog and response figures from each team’s Inbox view.
-Why the Vortex IQ value may legitimately differ:| Reason | Direction | What to do |
+Why the Vortex IQ value may legitimately differ:

 Known limitations / merchant FAQs

 Q: How often does First-Response Time by Team update?
 The card refreshes on the standard data refresh (typically every 30-60 minutes for live integrations).
 For a real-time read, force a manual refresh from the dashboard.
 Q: Why does my Intercom report show a different number?
 The two most common reasons are the business-hours setting (Intercom can measure office hours only) and team reassignment (Vortex IQ attributes to the current assigned team).
 Match those before assuming a real divergence.
-Q: A team has no bar — why?
+Q: A team has no bar, why?
 Either no conversations were assigned to that team in the window, or none of its conversations have received a first admin reply yet (those are counted on the Unanswered card instead).
 Q: Can I customise the alert threshold?
 Yes.
-The>240 min trigger is configurable per profile in the Sensitivity tab.
+The>240 min trigger is configurable per profile in the Alert Rules tab.
 Set it to your published first-response target rather than the generic default.